 At the Tavistock and Portman we welcome students from around the globe.
-If you are from a European Union country and are currently studying with us or about to begin one of our courses, you may have a number of questions or concerns following the recent EU referendum vote.
+If you are from a European Union country and are currently studying with us, or about to begin one of our courses, you may have a number of questions or concerns around Brexit.

 If you require further information about our visa process, please contact our overseas student office.

 All our courses delivered in the UK will be delivered and assessed in UK English.
-Where your first language is not English, you must meet our entry requirements in respect of English language competence and have at least IELTs 6.5 or equivalent level to enter a Master’s programme.
+Where your first language is not English, you must meet our entry requirements in respect of English language competence and have at least IELTs 6.5 or equivalent level to gain admission to our courses.
+Your test must have been carried out by a Secure English Language Test (SELT) provider.
+Full details are available on the guidance page from UK government’s Visas and Immigration service.

-process you will have the opportunity to upload any English language certificates
+During the application process you will have the opportunity to upload any English language certificates that you hold.

-Each of our course pages show the fee for international students.
+Each of our course pages show the fee for international students, where applicable.

 In accordance with Home Office guidelines, fees for students undertaking degree programmes who are nationals of countries outside the European Economic Area (EEA) and Switzerland are higher than those for UK/EEA/Swiss students.